-The best email client, with support for a wide range of email providers and integrated chat
+The best email client, with support for a huge range of email providers, integrated chat, smart translation, and simple migration

-eM Client has been kicking around for nearly 10 years now, and its long development has enabled it to develop into the best email client for Windows.
+eM Client has been around for nearly 10 years now, and throughout that long development it's evolved into the best free email client for Windows.

 2. Mailbird Lite

 A great-looking client packed that connects all your social apps